 The perspectives for reform

-After more than 10 years since its enactment, and although it represented a major improvement over past legislation, Law 11,101 has room for enhancement.
-And, following the economic crisis triggered by the Operation Car Wash, which unveiled the world’s largest corruption scheme involving governmental entities and some of the largest companies in the country, a reform of the corporate insolvency system is expected.
+After more than 12 years since its enactment, and although it represented a major improvement on past legislation, Law 11,10 has room for enhancement.
+And, following the economic crisis triggered by Operation Car Wash, which unveiled the world's largest corruption scheme involving government entities and some of the largest companies in the country, a reform of the corporate insolvency system is expected.

-The amendments to Law 11,101, which still have to be approved by the Brazilian Congress, are expected to include, among others, features such as clearer rules for sale of assets free and clear; for stimulating debtor-in-possession financing; treatment of groups of companies; faster and more efficient liquidation proceedings; and the incorporation of the UNCITRAL Model Law on Cross-Border Insolvency.
-Although there is no time frame for the amendments to be enacted, they are expected to represent a much-needed significant makeover of the Brazilian insolvency system.
+Currently, the amendments proposed to Law 11,101 are consolidated in the form of the 2018 bill, which still has to be approved by Congress.
+Some of the changes proposed by the bill are favourable, and include clearer rules for the sale of assets free and clear; stimulation of debtor-in-possession financing; treatment of groups of companies; faster and more efficient liquidation proceedings; and the incorporation of the UNCITRAL Model Law on Cross-Border Insolvency.